calliope-project/CalliopeJuMP.jl/README.rst

 Quick start
 -----------

-CalliopeBackend is not expected to be utilised as a stand-alone package, but instead called from the Calliope framework.
+CalliopeJuMP is not expected to be utilised as a stand-alone package, but instead called from the Calliope framework.
 By setting ``run.backend: jump``, Julia's JuMP package will be used to solve the model in the backend.
 Without setting this option, Calliope's `Pyomo <http://www.pyomo.org/>`_ backend will be used instead.

-If the user does not have Julia or CalliopeBackend installed on their device, they will be prompted to do so on running their model for the first time with ``run.backend: jump``.
+If the user does not have Julia or CalliopeJuMP installed on their device, they will be prompted to do so on running their model for the first time with ``run.backend: jump``.

 Documentation
 -------------